 I Limoni serves delicious Italian food in a secluded garden courtyard filled with lemon trees (as the name suggests) in a bohemian atmosphere.
 The food is supposedly high quality and well-priced Desserts are apparently a speciality here so maybe have dinner and order one!
 It’s quite hard to find so you’ll need patience but I’m sure it’ll be worth it!

 Jemma El-Fna is an unlikely place (because it’s a tourist trap) but can be surprisingly good to eat at.
 Although there is definitely better food elsewhere in Marrakech, it can be an experience eating here, especially if it’s late.
 When picking what stall to eat at, look for stalls where you see lots of locals eating.
 Avoid stalls that are filled with tourists.
-Also, make sure you understand what you’ll be eating and how much it will all cost before ordering a single thing (Read my “The Good, the Bad, the Beautiful” post for our experience with the stalls and how we got ripped off!).
+Also, make sure you understand what you’ll be eating and how much it will all cost before ordering a single thing.
+(Read my “The Good, the Bad, the Beautiful” post for our experience with the stalls and how we got ripped off!).
 Look out for stalls with grilled food and avoid couscous or salads.
-As you walk past cafes and food stalls you will be approached and they are persistent but just say you’ve eaten and just no, don’t engage.
+As you walk past stalls you will be approached and they are persistent, just say you’ve eaten, don’t engage.

 Some things you should keep in mind with food and eating in Marrakech:

-· Avoid salads and raw vegetables or anything that’s likely to have been washed in water
+2. Avoid salads and raw vegetables or anything that’s likely to have been washed in water.

-· When eating from food stalls stick to food that is grilled rather than tagines that may not be started fresh every day.
+3. When eating from food stalls, stick to grilled food rather than tagines that may not be started fresh every day.

-· Beware of fried fish or seafood.
+4. Beware of fried fish or seafood.
 Marrakech is land locked so it takes a bit more effort to get seafood here.
 If you can’t see that it’s fresh, don’t buy it.
-Also have a peek at the oil food is being fried in and if it’s black, you already know, keep moving.
+Also have a peek at the oil food is being fried in, if it’s black, you already know, keep moving.

-While I never actually went out to a bar or club in Marrakech I did know that it had a small up and coming nightlife scene.
-Unlike in Europe where you can go to a club or bar and spend very little money, budget nightlife options aren’t easily found here, particularly where alcohol is served.
+While I never actually went out out in Marrakech I did know it has an up and coming nightlife scene.
+Unlike in Europe where you can go to a club and spend very little, budget nightlife options aren’t easily found here.
+Particularly where alcohol is served.

 We spent most of our nights walking around Jemma El-Fna, maybe get dinner at one of the restaurants that have god views over the square or just watch the different performances that happen there at night.
 There’s a small number of restaurant and bars in the Medina that are licenced to serve alcohol and most riads don’t either but you can ask.

-If drinking great wine and eating Tapas while having conversation with friends is more your thing, head to68 Bar A Vin.
-You can get wine by the glass here and smoking is allowed in here, so something to be aware of if the smell of smoke annoys you.
+If drinking great wine and eating Tapas is more your thing, head to 68 Bar A Vin.
+You can get wine by the glass but smoking is allowed, so something to be aware of if the smell of smoke annoys you.

 In Hivernage, there’s Theatro, a pretty big nightclub with amazing performances from jugglers, dancers, musicians, acrobats and so much more!
-The welcome a lot of international and local DJs to spin and as you can imagine all of this comes at a price.
+They welcome international and local DJs to spin and as you can imagine all of this comes at a price.
 Entry costs 200dhm (£15) during the week and 300dhm (£23) on weekends while tables start at 1600dhm (£125).
-There’s a Casino next door if you gamble or maybe just wanting to win back some of the holiday money you’ve spent
+There’s a Casino next door if you gamble or just want to win back some holiday money.

 For more chilled settings, check out The Pearl hotel’s sky lounge.
-It’s open to non-hotel residents too and by day you can chill round the pool on the sun loungers and cabana bed and enjoy the views of the Medina and the Atlas mountains.
+It’s open to non-hotel guests and by day you can chill round the pool on the sun loungers and cabana beds enjoying the view.
 By night, you can eat or have drinks up here too and enjoy the live band or DJ.

-Marrakech is s mostly safe city to visit, the main crimes tourists fall victim to here are either scams or pickpockets.
-Although it’s safe, common sense still applies so be cautious, avoid walking round at night and leave your valuables in your room.
+Marrakech is mostly safe to visit, the main crimes tourists fall victim to are either scams or pickpockets.
+Although it’s safe, common sense still applies be cautious and avoid walking alone at night.
 Be aware of pick pockets and be alert at all times!
 Avoid drinking tap water as it’s not safe to drink.
 If you have a sensitive stomach, be careful about eating fruits on the street or general street food; make sure it’s piping hot when you get it.
 You wouldn’t want to spend half of your holiday with food poisoning on the toilet or puking your guts out.

-If you’re a woman travelling solo and walking around alone, you’re likely to attract attention from the men around and increased likelihood of being cat called or even touched.
-Even my friend and I together got a lot of attention so I can only imagine what it would have been like if either of us were alone.
+If you’re a woman travelling solo and walking around alone, you’re likely to attract attention from men and increased likelihood of being cat called or even touched.
+My friend and I together got a lot of attention so I can only imagine what it would’ve been like if either of us were alone.
 And most definitely don’t walk around at night!
 You have to be firm with people asking you for things or calling out to you.
 Here it’s not rude to ignore, trust me, they get it all the time and they’ll be fine.

 I think a SIM is worth getting if you can.
-You can get it at the airport but I’m sure it’s better to get one in the main square or somewhere in town for a better deal.
+You can get it at the airport but it’s better to get one in the main squar for a better deal.
 Internet at the riads really does depend on the riads or hotel you are in.
 At our first riad its was a little patchy but our second one was great.
 Wifi at restaurants also is usually available and where it is, its usually password protected so ask the waiters.

 The main networks operating in Morocco are Imzi, Maroc Telecom and Orange.
-Maroc Telecom seems to be the most recommended because they provide the best coverage across the country, especially useful if you plan on going beyond the city centre.
+Maroc Telecom seems to be the most recommended because they provide the best coverage across the country.
 You can get a prepaid Maroc Telecom SIM card for 50dhm and get 5GB of data valid for a month.

 Until Next time Biscuits xx